 Mr. S. had a reputation as being a demanding, high maintenance player.
 He hated everyone especially working stiffs (like us) and the penny-ante gamblers that the Fremont catered to.

 Despite being over seventy-years old, Mr. S. was a hulk.
-At six-foot three, he combined an athletic body that suggested he had done heavy labor his whole life.
-His face featured a monstrous scarred, deadpan scowl that suggested that he was no stranger to brawling.
-To complete his ogre-image, his gravelly voice was acutely intimidating too.
+At six-foot three, his athletic body suggested a lifetime of heavy manual labor.
+He had the scarred face of a brawler, (a boxer or a bounce)?
+To complete his ogre-image, his deadpan scowl and gravelly voice was acutely intimidating too.

-While explaining to Mr. S. the Fremont's procedures, policies and boxman duties, he was thorough, patient and professional.
-Later, Rideout confided in us that Mr. S. couldn't even keep-up with the use of normal craps lingo and that the fossil continually said, "Yeah, yeah, yeah," or "whatever."
+While explaining to Mr. S. the Fremont's procedures, policies and boxman duties, Rideout was thorough, patient and professional.
+Later, he confided in us that Mr. S. couldn't even keep-up with the use of normal craps lingo and that the fossil continually said, "Yeah, yeah, yeah," or "whatever."

 Maybe Mr. S. wanted to learn but he definitely didn't want to be taught.
 That's why I didn't perceive his indifferent to Rideout's assistance as racism, I took it as elitism.
 More simply, he was used to giving orders...not taking them.